-One of the less known roles within the real estate industry is that of a property manager.
-Property managers are responsible for the management of residential or commercial real estate.
+One of the lesser known roles within the real estate industry is that of a property manager.
+Property managers are responsible for the management of residential and commercial real estate.

-The Bureau of Labor Statistics estimates an employment growth of about 11% by 2026.
-The demand for real estate managers will continue to exist for the foreseeable future.
+For this profession, the Bureau of Labor Statistics estimates an employment growth of about 11% by 2026.
+That means demand for real estate managers will continue to exist in the foreseeable future.

 - 1 What Does A Property Manager Do?